splo/life/README.md

 ## Features

+- [x] Continuously update the grid of cells.
 - [x] Beautifully display grids in the console!
+- [x] Serve a web page that displays the current grid in HTML.
 - [x] Start with a new randomized grid.
 - [x] Customize starting grid width, height and amount of living cells.
 - [x] Customize grid update frequency.